privet-kitty/dufy/README.md

 - dufy/examples

 Since the main package `dufy` contains slightly large colorimetric data, you may want to load `dufy/core` instead of `dufy` in some cases.

+As of dufy 0.2.10, both the system names and the package names use the separator `/` instead of `-`, though the old package prefixes like `dufy-core` are left as nicknames.